Santu5551/Loan-Prediction-system-using-ML/README.md

 # python--

-Certainly!
-Below is a sample README document for a "Loan Prediction System using Machine Learning" project on GitHub.
-You can customize and expand upon it to suit your project's specific details and requirements.

 Loan Prediction System using Machine Learning
 Overview
 This project is a machine learning-based system for predicting whether a loan application is likely to be approved or rejected.
 It uses historical data, various features related to loan applicants, and a predictive model to make informed decisions regarding loan approvals.